Lasang3012/simpleBank/readme.md

 # Section 2: Building RESTful HTTP JSON API

-# 15. Add users table with unique & foreign key constraints in PostgreSQL
+# 16. How to handle DB errors in Golang correctly